 This gene encodes a member of the Snail family of C2H2-type zinc finger transcription factors.
 The encoded protein acts as a transcriptional repressor that binds to E-box motifs and is also likely to repress E-cadherin transcription in breast carcinoma.
 This protein is involved in epithelial-mesenchymal transitions and has antiapoptotic activity.
 Mutations in this gene may be associated with sporatic cases of neural tube defects. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SNAI2 Gene

 SNAI2 (Snail Family Zinc Finger 2) is a Protein Coding gene.
-Diseases associated with SNAI2 include waardenburg syndrome, type 2d and piebald trait, snai2-related.
-Among its related pathways are ERK Signaling and PAK Pathway.
-GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II distal enhancer sequence-specific DNA binding transcription factor activity.
+Diseases associated with SNAI2 include piebaldism and piebald trait, snai2-related.
+Among its related pathways are PAK Pathway and ERK Signaling.
+GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is SCRT2.

 UniProtKB/Swiss-Prot for SNAI2 Gene